A Brief History of Product Management: Starts With a Spark

 The short-term roadmap should be updated as often as necessary to ensure it accurately reflects the current thinking and expectations.
 While no one should expect there to be zero changes, there should be a fair bit of confidence that the latest version will turn into reality so it shouldn’t stay outdated for long.

-In an agile world full of dynamic, data-driven decision making, creating a roadmap plan for two or five years out may seem like a fool’s errand.
+In an agile world full of dynamic, data-driven decision-making, creating a roadmap plan for two or five years out may seem like a fool’s errand.
 But in many ways, the items on a long-term roadmap are far more significant and important than what you’re planning to knock out in the next quarter or two.

 A long-term roadmap takes the product vision and lays out a plan for how to get there.
 It turns theoretical into something plausible, with a loose timeline for how big dreams and ideas can actually become something real.

 Unlike a short-term roadmap, longer-term ones don’t require the same frequency of revisions and updates; if your vision is changing more than twice a year, you’ve probably got bigger problems than an outdated document.
-Instead, long-term roadmap updates should be an output from vision and strategy work that results in new findings, conclusions or decisions reached by the product team and/or executives and board members.
+Instead, long-term roadmap updates should be an output from vision and strategy work that results in new findings, conclusions, or decisions reached by the product team and/or executives and board members.
 It can be used to secure buy-in to that vision and strategy from stakeholders and contributors alike.
 Check out our other blog, 37 Tips to Creating a Roadmap that Aligns Stakeholders for even more on the subject,

 Because this roadmap is updated infrequently, a new version probably deserves an official presentation and review as well, outlining what changes were made and the rationale for those decisions.
 It’s a great opportunity to remind everyone in the company what the product is trying to eventually accomplish and how their immediate efforts and day-to-day activities relate to that vision.

 It should also be clear that the long-term roadmap is not a series of deliverables or commitments the product team is promising; the horizon is far too distant to assume any particular item will happen at all, or at least when it is currently penciled in for.
-The long-term roadmap is about overall vision, not a release plan.
+The long-term roadmap is about the overall vision, not a release plan.

 Whether reviewing a short-term roadmap or a long-term one, this document is one of the few tools product teams have at their disposal to command the full attention of their audience.
 They communicate, educate, illuminate, occasionally infuriate, and often spark debate, as everyone seems to have their own opinion on priorities.